Izenda7Series/LanguagePacks/README.md

 - Extract the contents of the Languages folder to [Your Front End Folder]/languages (this will be a new foler you create in your Front End Folder to hold the new Language files)

 ### Updating the front end resources
-- Open the index.html file and add references to the languages as shown below:
+- Open the index.html file and add references to the desired languages as shown below:

 ```html
 <!-- Add additional languages -->